rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-requirements.md

 <img src="{% asset_path rackconnect/rackconnect-v20-requirements/With.RC_.png %}" width="320" height="218" />

-If you have any questions, please reach out to us.
+If you have any questions, reach out to us.
 Our contact information is available on the [Contact Us](/how-to/support) page.

 ### Next step